SuperGSeg: Open-Vocabulary 3D Segmentation with Structured Super-Gaussians: Experiments

+\textbf{Quantitative Results.} As shown in \tableautorefname~\ref{tab:scannet}, SuperGSeg achieves the best overall scores in both \acrshort{mIoU} and \acrshort{mAcc} among the compared methods, demonstrating its effectiveness in capturing the open-set information of the scene, yielding remarkable performance in a variety of object categories.
+In comparison, LEGaussian~\cite{li2024geogaussian} shows lower performance on both metrics, suggesting limited generalization across multiple object categories.
+LangSplat~\cite{qin2024langsplat} performs better than LEGaussian but still shows reduced accuracy in more diverse categories.
+OpenGaussian~\cite{wu2024opengaussian} obtains competitive results on certain large structures such as wall and floor, but its overall scene-level performance remains below ours.
+LERF~\cite{kerr2023lerf} achieves the second-highest mIoU, though its relatively low \acrshort{mAcc} suggests difficulties in producing clear segmentation boundaries.

-\textbf{Qualitative Results.} As shown in Figure~\ref{fig:scannet_qualitative}, our proposed method delivers significantly better masks than prior works.
-While OpenGaussian~\cite{wu2024opengaussian} demonstrates competitive performance in 3D object-level semantic segmentation, it fails in dense pixel-wise semantic segmentation.
+\textbf{Qualitative Results.} As shown in \figureautorefname~\ref{fig:scannet_qualitative}, our method produces sharper and more semantically consistent masks than the compared methods.
+While OpenGaussian~\cite{wu2024opengaussian} demonstrates competitive performance in 3D object-level semantic segmentation (\sectionautorefname~\ref{sec:lerf_ovs}), it struggles in dense pixel-wise semantic segmentation.
 This is evident with occlusions due to projections onto 2D-pixel space.
 Without alpha blending, the occluded Gaussians cannot be effectively distinguished from one another.
 Instead, LangSplat~\cite{qin2024langsplat} produces fine border segmentation but often includes incorrect semantic labels and noisy predictions, likely due to the lossy encoding of language information.
+LERF~\cite{kerr2023lerf} presents accurate semantic prediction but with imprecise boundaries, limiting its applicability in fine-grained segmentation tasks.